One Vision Independence -The grand narrative for the post-industrial society

 - We affirm that all human progress is the result of individuals cooperating freely and voluntarily for mutual benefit based on trust and the five essential freedoms including: Freedom of speech; Freedom of the press; Freedom of religion; Freedom of assembly and association and Freedom to protest government decisions.

 - This cooperation cannot be coerced, enforced or directed because this requires the exercise of power.
-The reason why all collectivist experiments like socialism have failed and will always fail is because “power tends to corrupt; absolute power corrupts absolutely” leading to the breakdown of trust and requiring greater and greater force to maintain civil society until tyranny emerges and society collapses.
+The reason why all collectivist experiments like socialism have failed and will always fail is because “power tends to corrupt; absolute power corrupts absolutely” leading to the breakdown of trust and requiring greater and greater force to maintain civil society until tyranny emerges and society collapses on a mountain of bones.

 - Over millennia of civilization we have learned that certain behaviours build trust while others destroy trust.
 These behaviours we refined, codified into value systems and even built into our religions labeling them as virtues and vices, respectively.